Skip to main content

 TLS Proofs

-TLS proofs provide cryptographic evidence that an API response came from a specific HTTPS endpoint.
-When enabled, Airnode attaches a proof to each response alongside the EIP-191 signature.
-The signature proves the airnode endorsed the data; the proof proves the data actually came from the upstream API over TLS.
+TLS proofs provide cryptographic evidence that a separate API response matching configured patterns came from a specific HTTPS endpoint.
+When enabled, Airnode attaches a proof alongside the EIP-191 signature.
+The signature proves the airnode endorsed its payload; the proof attests the gateway's separate request and matching response, not that the signed payload is byte-for-byte the attested response.

 Why TLS proofs